(717) 762-4413 12721 Buchanan Trail East, Waynesboro, PA 17268

 - Syringes are NOT recyclable, even though they are made of plastic.

-- The following items are NOT being recycled and should be placed with the trash: aluminum foil, aluminum pie pans, window glass, light bulbs, glassware, drinking glasses, cereal boxes, beer and soda boxes, household batteries, styrofoam, food items, plastic bags, margarine tubs, plant tubs, waxed milk cartons, candles, and hard-back books.
+- The following items are NOT being recycled and should be placed with the trash: window glass, light bulbs, glassware, drinking glasses, household batteries, Styrofoam, food items, plastic bags, candles, and hard-back books.

 - Leaf Recycling – BURNING NOT PERMITTED: Just a reminder that you may not burn leaves in Washington Township.
 All leaves must be recycled and as a result, we offer the following alternate methods for you to dispose of your leaves: